scylladb/scylla-doc-issues/README.md

 # Scylla Docs Issues

-This repo is used to reports issues on [Scylla Docs](http://docs.scylladb.com) and nothing else
+This repo is used collect and report issues found in [Scylla Docs](http://docs.scylladb.com) and nothing else.